wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 contents at maturity.
 The secondary wall is laid down in various patterns and usually becomes lignified.

-**Tracheids** originate from single cells, are normally elongated and pointed at both ends and are imperforate, i.e., pit closing membranes being present in the region of pits.
+- **Tracheids** originate from single cells, are normally elongated and pointed at both ends and are imperforate, i.e., pit closing membranes being present in the region of pits.
 Tracheids are present in all divisions of vascular plants (and were present in all fossil groups of vascular plant as well) and are the only tracheary elements in pteridophytes and gymnosperms.

-**Vessels** consist of chains of cells in a longitudinal file.
+- **Vessels** consist of chains of cells in a longitudinal file.
 They are present in the wood of nearly all angiosperms.
 In each file of cells the transverse end walls are perforated so that the lumens of adjacent cells are in continuity.
 Each 'cell' is known as a **vessel member**.
 Although vessel members are very short, vessels may be several centimetres long in some species.
 Xylem elements which differentiate during early phases of growth, usually have a thin primary wall with rings or helices of secondary wall thickening deposited on it.
-These 'annular' (Fig. 2.2A) or 'helical' (Fig. 2.2 B & C) xylem elements are extensible and often become very much stretched during the elongation of the organ in which they occur so that the thickenings become more widely spaced.
+These 'annular'  or 'helical' xylem elements (see figures) are extensible and often become very much stretched during the elongation of the organ in which they occur so that the thickenings become more widely spaced.
 Later formed elements have more extensive regions of secondary wall thickening and are not extensible.
-These are 'reticulate' (Fig. 2.2 D & E) or 'pitted'(Fig.2.2E) elements.
+These are 'reticulate'  or
+'pitted' elements (see figures).

-*PHLOEM*: sieve tubes and companion cells.
+- *PHLOEM*: sieve tubes and companion cells.
 Phloem is a complex tissue comprising sieve tubes, companion cells, parenchyma, fibres and sclereids.
 The transporting elements are called the sieve elements.
 These are of two kinds, **sieve cells** (which occur in pteridophytes and gymnosperms) and **sieve tubes** which occur in angiosperms.

-**Sieve cells** are elongated cells with special sieve areas in lateral and occasionally terminal walls.
+- **Sieve cells** are elongated cells with special sieve areas in lateral and occasionally terminal walls.

-**Sieve tubes** are longitudinal files of cells, each of which is called a **sieve tube member**.
-In these cells the sieve areas in the transverse walls are specialised and form a **sieve plate** (see Fig.
+- **Sieve tubes** are longitudinal files of cells, each of which is called a **sieve tube member**.
+In these cells the sieve areas in the transverse walls are specialised and form a **sieve plate** (see Figure).
-2.3).
 This is a porous region of the wall through which the protoplasts of adjacent sieve tube members interconnect.
 Mature sieve elements have living contents (protoplasts) although they usually lack normal nucleus.
-They are usually closely associated with **companion cells** (see Fig. 2.3).
+They are usually closely associated with **companion cells** (see Figure).
 (These both originate by division of the same cell.)
 Companion cells are elongated cells with living contents including large nuclei and dense cytoplasm.
 From one to several companion cells are associated with each sieve element and it is thought